fi-muni-statnice/masters-security/_pages/compulsory_courses/question-04.md

 - **main idea**: mobile devices have their home network
 - used addresses:
   - *Home Address* - global unicast persistent address through which a mobile node is always accessible
-  - *Care-of Address* - global unicast address whil the mobile node is in a foreign network
+  - *Care-of Address* - global unicast address while the mobile node is in a foreign network
 - *Correspondent Node* (CN) - a peer node with which a mobile node is communicating
 - *Home Agent* (HA) - router in the home network through which the mobile node is always accessible
   - receives datagram destined to the mobile node and forwards them to the node via a tunnel
-- *route optimization* - direct communication of the mobile and corresopnding nodes in order to optimize the communication
+- *route optimization* - direct communication of the mobile and corresponding nodes in order to optimize the communication
   - not necessary

 Concept: